Biometric Template Protection for Neural-Network-based Face Recognition Systems: A Survey of Methods and Evaluation Techniques: Introduction

 The remainder of this paper is structured as follows.
-Section II proposes a classification of the existing face BTP methods into two types, presents examples from the literature of each type of method, and discusses the strengths and weaknesses of the two categories of approaches.
-Section III investigates the techniques used to evaluate the methods from Section II with respect to the three aforementioned criteria, beginning with a consideration of the reproducibility of these works in terms of their public availability.
+Section II proposes a classification of the existing face BTP methods into two types (\textit{Non-NN} and \textit{NN-learned}), presents examples from the literature of each type of method, and discusses the strengths and weaknesses of the two categories of approaches.
+Section III investigates the techniques used to evaluate the methods from Section II with respect to the three most important BTP criteria (recognition accuracy, irreversibility, and renewability/unlinkability), beginning with a consideration of the reproducibility of these works in terms of their public availability.
 Finally, Section IV concludes this survey with a summary of our main findings.